-The High Speed Rail Alliance believes in a visionary federal policy to expand service throughout the country.
+The High Speed Rail Alliance believes in a visionary federal policy to expand networks and service throughout the country.

-Download “Long Distance Trains - A Foundation for National Mobility” - our ideas on how to improve the network.
+- “Long Distance Trains - A Foundation for National Mobility” includes more ideas for how we can improve the network.

 - Our August 2004 and 2002 special edition newsletters speak to this topic